szepeviktor/frontend-debugger/readme.txt

 * Included template parts
 * Highlight script, link and style elements

+To remove **all** registered scripts and styles add `?remove-scripts` to the URL.
+All these scripts and styles will be listed at the bottom of the footer as HTML comment.
+This way it is possible to detect non-WordPress script printing.

-If you are not an administrators, add `?view-source` to the URL to activate Frontend Debugger.
+If you are not an administrators add `?view-source` to the URL to activate Frontend Debugger.

 Notice: This plugin uses regular expressions and `eval()` to get the current template apart.

-TODO: sidebar, search-form, filter out enqueued sctripts/styles.
+TODO: sidebar, search-form.

 The mini control panel contains: